juju/juju/doc/design/juju-api-design-specification.md

 [state](https://github.com/juju/juju/tree/master/state) representing
 the Juju model.

+- Start `apiserver.NewServer()`
+- `server.apiHandler()` receives requests and start websocket
+- `server.serverConn()` rund´s the RPC on the websocket using the websocket JSON codec

 ### API

 The according client logic used by the Juju CLI and the Juju daemon, which are also developed in Go, is located in [api](https://github.com/juju/juju/tree/master/state/api).

+- Connect with `api.Open()`
+- `api.State` as entry point
+- `api.Call()` to invoke a low level RPC call
+- `api.BestFacadeVersion()` to retrieve the best available version for a facade

 ## Human Interface Design